zranger1/PixelTeleporter/README.md

 computer.
 With this toolset and the included the examples, you can quickly prototype almost any physical arrangement of LEDs.

+## Version 0.0.2 (9/7/2020) What's New
+Added Pixelblaze pixel map import export.
+This let you build a displayable object directly from a Pixelblaze compatible json map.
+See the new **MapIO** example and Class Guide for more information.

+Also... minor bug fixes in viewport management and ongoing cosmetic touchup of examples.

+**ADVANCE NOTICE**:  PixelTeleporter has become large enough that it now needs to be a "normal" Processing library instead of a file you add to your sketch.
+This change will make it a lot easier to maintain, document and improve.
+I'm in mid-conversion now, so it'll be coming soon.
+Initially at least, there won't be much visible difference, but it will require some minor syntax changes to your sketches.

 ## Requirements
 An **ESP8266 microcontroller**.
 I used a NodeMCU board -- one of these: https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B081CSJV2V/